wechaty/docusaurus/docusaurus/docs/main-concepts-in-wechaty.md

 - **Bot**

   A bot is a software application that is programmed to perform specific tasks.
 Bots usually imitate human behavior and perform certain repetitive tasks faster.
-Bots are automated therefore do not need to be started manually by a human being.
+Bots are automated therefore, do not need to be started manually by a human being.

 - **Chatbot**